hpehl/kotlinjs-talk/jsinterop/README.md

 # Kotlin/JS Talk - JavaScript Interoperability

-Shows how to use and interact with dependencies from the JavaScript ecosystem.
+Shows how to use and interact with the [camelcase](https://ktor.io/docs/client.html) JS library.

 ## Run